tradervijeth/dts-developer-challenge/frontend/README.md

 ## Testing

-Components are tested using Jest and React Testing Library, focusing on:
+Components are tested using Jest and React Testing Library.
+Currently, the test coverage includes:

+- **TaskCard Component**: Fully tested for rendering, user interactions, and styling
+- **Other Components**: Not yet covered by tests
+- **TaskService**: No unit tests for API integration yet

+The existing tests focus on:
 - Component rendering
 - User interactions
+- Styling and CSS classes

+Areas for test improvement:
-- API integration
+- Add tests for TaskService to verify API integration
+- Add tests for TaskList, TaskForm, and DeleteConfirmation components
-- Error handling
+- Add tests for error handling scenarios